arximboldi/immer/README.rst

    long term sustainability, we will be launching a sponsoring program in early 2017.

-   **Should you our your organization be interested in supporting it, contact:** raskolnikov@gnu.org.
+   **Should your organization be interested in supporting it, contact:** raskolnikov@gnu.org.

 ..
 INDEX PAGE END